 Negative PCR required no more than 72 hours before departure.
 Quarantine required for some travelers.

 Official currency: ₮ Mongolian tögrög

-Credit cards: You can usually pay for your tours and accomodation with cards but everything else will be in cash, including tips for your guides.
+Credit cards: You can usually pay for tours and accommodation with cards but everything else will be in cash, including tips for your guides.

 24 countries are visa exempt including for 14 – 90 days depending on your country.
 This includes nations from the Americas, Asia and Europe.